 You can configure the number of Recovery Sets to retain.
-When the number of Recovery Sets retained exceeds the specified retention count, the oldest Recovery Set will be deleted (instead of being merged).
+When the number of Recovery Sets retained exceeds the specified retention count, the merge job deletes the oldest recovery set.
 A recovery set is considered complete only when the starting Full Backup for the next Recovery Set is completed.
-For example, if you specified to retain two Recovery Sets, Arcserve UDP Agent (Windows) will delete the first Recovery Set only after the Full Backup for the third Recovery Set is completed.
+For example, if you specified to retain two Recovery Sets, Arcserve UDP Agent (Windows) deletes the first Recovery Set only after the Full Backup for the fourth Recovery Set is completed.
 This ensures that when the first backup is deleted, you already have two Recovery Sets (Recovery Set 2 and Recovery Set 3) retained on disk.

-Note: If you want to delete a recovery set to save backup storage space, reduce the number of retained sets and Arcserve UDP Agent (Windows) automatically deletes the oldest recovery set.
+- After reaching the retention count, the merge job gets triggered and the oldest Recovery Set gets deleted. - If you want to delete a recovery set to save backup storage space, reduce the number of retained sets and Arcserve UDP Agent (Windows) automatically deletes the oldest recovery set.
 Do not attempt to delete the recovery set manually.